Overview of the Initial Scope

 Why is it that the fact that we should devote ourselves to Dharma practice right now is a reason for the certainty of death?

 That’s a very good question.
 What you say is correct.
 It’s not exactly a reason for saying that death is certain.
 But it is a fact that when we are alive, there is only a short amount of time that we can devote to Dharma practice.
 We should think about the time that we have alive.
 The amount of time devoted to Dharma is so short when compared to all the rest of the time we devote to activities other than Dharma.
-As our death is something that is going to come for sure, and as it’s just a matter of time, but we don’t know when to will come, then it pushes us more toward thinking about how we divide our time.
+As our death is something that is going to come for sure, and as it’s just a matter of time, but we don’t know when it will come, then it pushes us more toward thinking about how we divide our time.
 We see that, in fact, we don’t put our major emphasis on Dharma practice, and therefore the time we allocate to it is very short.
 So, thinking of the certainty of death motivates us to feel a strong need to practice the Dharma, since it’s the decision that we come to on the basis of this point of death being certain.

 Is our lifespan fixed?
 Is there nothing that we can do to ever change that?

 We can understand this from an example.
 If a person is elected to a government position for three years, the term of office will last for three years unless this person does something really bad.
 Whatever happens, they lose office after three years.
 Likewise, from previous karmic potential, we have a certain lifespan; however, we also need circumstances to bring it about.
 In other words, if we have a seed of rice, it can produce a rice plant as a result; however, it also needs circumstances like water and fertilizer to bring it about.
-With bad circumstances like a draught or something like this, it won’t grow.
+With bad circumstances like a drought or something like this, it won’t grow.

-Similarly, even though we might have the lifespan from past karmic potential to live for 50 years; nevertheless, if we just eat any which way and drive crazily on the roads, we can die before that because of bad circumstances.
+Similarly, we might have the lifespan from past karmic potential to live for 50 years; nevertheless, if we just eat any which way and drive crazily on the roads, we can die before that because of bad circumstances.
 In other words, just because we have a certain lifespan, it doesn’t mean that we will live that long.
 It means that if we’re well and we’re careful, we can live that long.
 Nonetheless, we can also die before that by not being careful, from accidents and things like that.

 It’s the same in terms of a fortune teller.
 They can see the lifelines in our hand and say something about our lifespans, but we can die before that from other circumstances.
 Just because we have a lifespan, it’s not certain that we will live that long.
 Everybody also has the karmic potential to have untimely deaths.